 HPV-positive tumors had a lower T stage and differentiation, and many patients with HPV-positive tumors underwent complete resection.
 The authors also note that TP53 mutations in patients with HPV-positive tumors may contribute to a more favorable outcome.

 This study "is important to emphasize the potential role of HPV status in the EAC forecast However, the use of HPV as a prognostic marker for treatment remains unproven,." - said Suhbinder Desi-Tindi, MD, Oncology Department, McMaster University, Hamilton , Ontario, Canada, points out in a related commentary.

 It remains unclear, for example, whether the HPV infection leads to a more indolent cancer or the presence of HPV in tissue samples is more favorable pathology, she said.

-Important questions to be explored in future clinical trials, include: how best to select patients for less intensive treatment, the best way to check the status of HPV, and which method (eg, chemotherapy , radiotherapy or surgery) it is best to opt for a de-escalation .
+Important questions to be explored in future clinical trials, include: how best to select patients for less intensive treatment, the best way to check the HPV status of, and which method (eg, chemotherapy , Radiotherapy or surgery) it is best to opt for a de-escalation.

 Another question concerns whether the patients to participate in clinical trials, given the mortality rate of these cancers.